jharding/ghostwriter/README.md

 If you plan on contributing to Ghostwriter, be sure to read the [contributing guidelines][contributing-guidelines].

-In order to build and test Ghostwriter, you'll need to install Ghostwriter's devDependencies (`$ npm install`) and have the [grunt-cli][grunt-cli] installed.
+In order to build and test Ghostwriter, you'll need to install Ghostwriter's devDependencies (`$ npm install`) and have [grunt-cli][grunt-cli] installed.
 Below is an overview of Ghostwriter's Grunt tasks that'll be useful in development.

 * `grunt build` - Builds *ghostwriter.js* from source files.
 * `grunt lint` - Runs source and test files through JSHint.